 As a special education teacher in New York City, I had gotten used to my heterogeneous classroom of kids.
 Last year, however, I was taken aback by my classroom that consisted of 9 to 12 year olds, with mild to severe disabilities of various kinds.
-I had students with: emotional disturbance from broken homes, students with Dyslexia struggling to meet their curious needs, a student with ADHD so severe he could not stay inside the classroom, a student with mild Tourette’s Syndrome, students on the Autism Spectrum, a student with mild Mental Retardation, and students with other severe learning disabilities.
+I had students with: emotional disturbance from broken homes, students with Dyslexia struggling to meet their curious needs, a student with ADHD so severe he could not stay inside the classroom, a student with mild Tourette’s Syndrome, students on the Autism Spectrum, and students with other severe learning disabilities.

 This vast variety of disabilities, backgrounds, and age not only affected my teaching and the students’ learning, but also affected the way they communicated with one another.
 Students’ friendships were unstable in the classroom, and chemistry among peers was always changing.
 Bullies would get bullied, then bully again; the vicious cycle of trying to build a positive classroom community at the beginning of each day and each week continued to stress me out.